Lou Novikoff: Later career

-Before the 1945 season, Novikoff cleared waivers and the Cubs sent him to the Angels.
+Before the 1945 season, Novikoff cleared waivers and the Cubs sent him to the Los Angeles Angels.
 He batted .310 in 101 games for the Angels.
 In July 1945, Novikoff was inducted into the United States Army at Fort MacArthur.
 He was assigned to the United States Army Air Corps at Sheppard Field in Wichita Falls, Texas.
 He played for Sheppard's baseball team and was discharged from the army on November 27.

 After the 1945 season, the Philadelphia Phillies drafted Novikoff from the Angels.
-He batted .304 in 17 games, mostly as a pinch hitter, for the Phillies in the 1946 season as they gave more playing time to Johnny Wyrostek and Del Ennis.
-The Phillies sold his contract to the Seattle Rainiers of the PCL in June.
+He batted .304 in 17 games, mostly as a pinch hitter, for the Phillies in the 1946 season as they gave more playing time to new acquisition Johnny Wyrostek and Del Ennis, who returned from military service.
+The Phillies sold Novikoff's contract to the Seattle Rainiers of the PCL in June.
 With Seattle, he batted .301 in 1946 and .325 in 1947.

 In July 1948, Seattle sold Novikoff to the Newark Bears of the Triple-A International League.
 He batted .327 for Newark in 1948, and returned to the Bears in May 1949.
 The Houston Buffaloes of the Texas League purchased Novikoff from the Bears in July 1949.
 Houston released him after the season.

 Novikoff went to training camp with the Angels in 1950 for a tryout.
 He did not make the team and returned to playing softball with Rodgers.
 Novikoff signed with the Yakima Bears of the Class B Western International League (WIL) in June, They sold him to the Victoria Athletics of the WIL in July.

 Novikoff returned to playing softball for the Long Beach Nitehawks of the International Softball League in the 1950s.
 In 1965, the International Softball Congress (ISC) named Novikoff the first inductee of the ISC Hall of Fame.
 He was inducted into the PCL Hall of Fame in 2015.
 Emmett Ashford, the first African American umpire in the major leagues, credited Novikoff with helping him launch his career.
 Novikoff saw Ashford umpiring in women's softball and brought the president of his softball league to watch him umpire.